-Designed and built for his own family, Architect Clinton Cole, kindly opened his home for us to marvel in this excellent example of how sustainable architecture can become a reality within the suburbs of Sydney.
+Designed and built for his own family, Architect Clinton Cole, kindly opened his home, Jungle House, for us to marvel in this excellent example of how sustainable architecture can become a reality within the suburbs of Sydney.

 Jungle house is a three storey plus green roof, 3-bedroom home positioned on an awkwardly shaped corner lot of land in the streets of Darlington.
 Working within extraordinary restrictions, and at times subject to the ridiculous bureaucracy, Clinton has been able to deliver a sophisticated response re-imagining the former use corner shop.